 But what makes Arlo such a popular choice?

-With a series of versatile magnetic mounts to ensure a secure fitting, and excellent weather proofing against all manner of weather conditions, people know that they are getting a product that they can rely on, something that above all else is important.
+With a series of versatile magnetic mounts to ensure a secure fitting, and excellent weather resistance against all manner of environmental conditions, people know that they are getting a product that they can rely on, something that is important above all else.

 With premium supporting features like Arlo Secure, which provides 2K (on the basic package) and 4K (premium) cloud based recording capabilities for 30 days, as well as unlimited cameras included with any plan, Arlo has become one of the most popular and rewarding choices in home security.